Edited and checked December 2022

 There’s also a useful surgical technique which includes the use of intra-operative chemo, known as “Chinese Dumplings” – I wrote about this click here.

-My Oncologist did mention Chemotherapy on my initial meeting, that was a shock and realisation I had something serious.
-However, that never transpired but I was once scheduled to have a chemo-embolization (or TACE, Trans-arterial Chemo Embolization).
+My Oncologist did mention Chemotherapy at my initial meeting which was a shock and a realisation I had something serious.
+However, that never transpired but I was once scheduled to have a chemoembolization (or TACE, Trans-arterial Chemo Embolization).
 Clearly TACE is more targeted than conventional and generally systemic chemotherapy techniques.
 Perhaps that was what my Oncologist meant.
 The chemo-embolization never transpired either (long story).
 Read more about liver direct therapy here.

 Chemotherapy vs Targeted Biological Agents and Somatostatin Analogues